mongodb/mongo-python-driver/doc/examples/custom_type.rst

 Custom Type Example
 ===================

+.. warning:: The following examples document a deprecated feature.
+The :class:`~pymongo.son_manipulator.SONManipulator` API has limitations as a technique for transforming your data.
+Instead, it is more flexible and straightforward to transform outgoing documents in your own code before passing them to PyMongo, and transform incoming documents after receiving them from PyMongo.

+  Thus the :meth:`~pymongo.database.Database.add_son_manipulator` method is deprecated.
+PyMongo 3's new CRUD API does **not** apply SON manipulators to documents passed to :meth:`~pymongo.collection.Collection.bulk_write`, :meth:`~pymongo.collection.Collection.insert_one`, :meth:`~pymongo.collection.Collection.insert_many`, :meth:`~pymongo.collection.Collection.update_one`, or :meth:`~pymongo.collection.Collection.update_many`.
+SON manipulators are **not** applied to documents returned by the new methods :meth:`~pymongo.collection.Collection.find_one_and_delete`, :meth:`~pymongo.collection.Collection.find_one_and_replace`, and :meth:`~pymongo.collection.Collection.find_one_and_update`.

 This is an example of using a custom type with PyMongo.
 The example here is a bit contrived, but shows how to use a :class:`~pymongo.son_manipulator.SONManipulator` to manipulate